Raga: Description

-A rāga has a given set of notes, on a scale, ordered in melodies with musical motifs.
-A musician playing a rāga, states Bruno Nettl, may traditionally use just these notes but is free to emphasize or improvise certain degrees of the scale.
-The Indian tradition suggests a certain sequencing of how the musician moves from note to note for each rāga, in order for the performance to create a rasa (mood, atmosphere, essence, inner feeling) that is unique to each rāga.
-A rāga can be written on a scale.
-Theoretically, thousands of rāga are possible given 5 or more notes, but in practical use, the classical tradition has refined and typically relies on several hundred.
-For most artists, their basic perfected repertoire has some forty to fifty rāgas.
-Rāga in Indian classical music is intimately related to tala or guidance about "division of time", with each unit called a matra (beat, and duration between beats).
+A raga has a given set of notes, on a scale, ordered in melodies with musical motifs.
+A musician playing a raga, states Bruno Nettl, may traditionally use just these notes but is free to emphasize or improvise certain degrees of the scale.
+The Indian tradition suggests a certain sequencing of how the musician moves from note to note for each raga, in order for the performance to create a rasa ('mood, atmosphere, essence, inner feeling') that is unique to each raga.
+A raga can be written on a scale.
+Theoretically, thousands of ragas are possibly given five or more notes, but in practical use, the classical tradition has refined and typically relies on several hundred.
+For most artists, their basic perfected repertoire has some forty to fifty ragas.
+Ragas in Indian classical music is intimately related to tala or guidance about "division of time", with each unit called a matra ('beat; mora').

-A rāga is not a tune, because the same rāga can yield an infinite number of tunes.
-A rāga is not a scale, because many rāgas can be based on the same scale.
-A rāga, according to Bruno Nettl and other music scholars, is a concept similar to a mode, something between the domains of tune and scale, and it is best conceptualized as a "unique array of melodic features, mapped to and organized for a unique aesthetic sentiment in the listener".
-The goal of a rāga and its artist is to create rasa (essence, feeling, atmosphere) with music, as classical Indian dance does with performance arts.
-In the Indian tradition, classical dances are performed with music set to various rāgas.
+A raga is not a tune, because the same raga can yield an infinite number of tunes.
+A raga is not a scale, because many ragas can be based on the same scale.
+A raga, according to Bruno Nettl and other music scholars, is a concept similar to a mode, something between the domains of tune and scale, and it is best conceptualized as a "unique array of melodic features, mapped to and organized for a unique aesthetic sentiment in the listener".
+The goal of a raga and its artist is to create rasa with music, as classical Indian dance does with performance arts.
+In the Indian tradition, classical dances are performed with music set to various ragas.

 Joep Bor of the Rotterdam Conservatory of Music defined rāga as a "tonal framework for composition and improvisation."
-Nazir Jairazbhoy, chairman of UCLA's department of ethnomusicology, characterized rāgas as separated by scale, line of ascent and descent, transilience, emphasized notes and register, and intonation and ornaments.
+Nazir Jairazbhoy, chairman of UCLA's department of ethnomusicology, characterized ragas as separated by scale, line of ascent and descent, transilience, emphasized notes and register, and intonation and ornaments.